 Readied dumplings were placed in boiling water.
 In a few minutes, they were pulled from the pot and immediately served.
 Latvian sour cream with or without black pepper was the dipping sauce.
 Vodka shot optional.

 My son, Adam, and I stood next to each other as part of the dumpling-filling team.
 Others continued to roll dough, cut circles, fill or boil dumplings.
 Volunteers rotated by choosing a part to play: production, cleanup, serving, eating, or simply enjoying the party.

-The volume of voices suddenly grew very loud.
+Suddenly, the volume of voices grew very loud.
 Russian–spoken, shouted and sung overwhelmed the room.
 The cacophony turned into background “white noise” for Adam and me.
 We spoke of feeling “invisible” in the middle of a hubbub we couldn’t understand.
 It was surprisingly peaceful, even meditative.
 We murmured in our own language, rhythmically filling, pinching, and turning out dumplings.

 Adam said it is like this every year.
 The dumpling ritual gives him a purpose.
 Then, when he can no longer discriminate words through the tangle of sounds, he slips into his own thoughts.
 It’s a little quieter there, yet he remains physically present amid the chaos.
 He can be happy in both places at the same time.

 I had my own thoughts, too.
 Here I was, on New Year’s Day, in a houseful of partying Russians and Latvians who embraced me with ease.
 No tension.
 No discord.
 An international marriage, a dual culture grandchild and, of course, Yuri’s dumplings bound us all together in friendship, joy, and love.